rom the blue waters of the Chesapeake Bay to the hills of Tennessee, the Virginia Tech Hokies are on the air!"

 Bill also hosts Virginia Tech Sports Today, the Sunday morning television magazine show that airs on television stations and cable networks throughout the mid-Atlantic and southeast.

 From Sugar Bowls, to Orange Bowls, to NCAA tournaments, Roth has described some of the greatest moments in Virginia Tech athletics history.
 He has been honored as Virginia's Sportscaster of the Year by the National Sportswriters and Sportscasters Association 10 times.
-Bill will receive an even greater honor in April of 2013 when he is inducted into the Virginia Sports Hall of Fame.
+Bill was inducted into the Virginia Sports Hall of Fame in April of 2013.

 Roth's cries of "TOUCHDOWN TECH!" have become a favorite of Hokie fans of all ages and his accurate and exciting descriptions of Tech football and basketball have made him one of the most popular figures on the Tech athletic scene.

 "If football coach Frank Beamer is the leader of the Hokie Nation, and assistant coach Bud Foster is the Minister of Defense, then some might call Roth Tech's Secretary of State." wrote The Roanoke Times.